Abbey Library of St. Gall, Switzerland

 Medieval Manuscripts in Dutch Collections on the Web

-All medieval manuscripts in the Netherlands are available on the web site Medieval Manuscripts in Dutch Collections (MMDC).
-The web site provides a portal to a database with short, uniform descriptions and photographs of all medieval manuscripts in the Netherlands, about 6,000 items in all.
+All medieval manuscripts in the Netherlands are available on the Medieval Manuscripts in Dutch Collections (MMDC) website.
+The website provides a portal to a database with short, uniform descriptions and photographs of all medieval manuscripts in the Netherlands, about 6,000 items in all.

 Medieval manuscripts provide a fascinating snapshot of the cultural and intellectual life of this period.
 Until now, information about these manuscripts and the related knowledge and expertise was dispersed, but MMDC brings all of this material together.
 MMDC has been set up by the Koninklijke Bibliotheek, the university libraries of Leiden, Amsterdam, Utrecht and Groningen and the Atheneumbibliotheek Deventer and it is partly financed by the Netherlands Organisation for Scientific Research (NWO).